 Key actions: Warms the Interior.
 Disperses Cold.
 Unblocks the bowels.
 Alleviates pain.

-Da Huang Fu Zi Tang is a 3-ingredient Chinese Medicine formula with Prepared Aconite (Zhi Fu Zi) as a principal ingredient.
+Da Huang Fu Zi Tang is a 3-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that warm and purge.